open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

         ```

     !!! note "Note - RPC Arguments"
-        See more about the [flag and other arguments](../Reference/RPC/commandsRPC.md).
+        See more about the [flags used here and other arguments](../Reference/RPC/commandsRPC.md).

     !!! note "Note - Transition Activated Device"
         To learn how to use the RPC application to transition an already activated (provisioned) Intel vPro® Platform device, see [Transition Activated Device](../Reference/RPC/buildRPC_Manual.md#transition-activated-device).